kjlo/hyprdrop/README.md

 | Spotify | Unable to apply window rules |
 * This list is compiled based on testing conducted on those apps.

+[^1]: Now, Alacritty receives window rules through the title of the window, adjust your settings accordingly.
-[^1]: To apply window rules for Konsole you need to use a partial pattern matching because Konsole modify the title of the window to something like this: `[ASSIGNED_IDENTIFIER_BY_USER] — Konsole`.
+[^2]: To apply window rules for Konsole you need to use a partial pattern matching because Konsole modify the title of the window to something like this: `[ASSIGNED_IDENTIFIER_BY_USER] — Konsole`.
 So you must create a window rule with this syntax: `windowrule = [RULE], title:^[ASSIGNED_IDENTIFIER_BY_USER] — Konsole$` or simply `windowrule = [RULE], title:^[ASSIGNED_TITLE_BY_USER]`